-The American National Standards Institute is private, nonprofit organization the coordinates the development assessment of voluntary, open national standardization systems.
-The American Society of Agricultural Engineers is a professional and technical organization dedicated to the advancement engineering applicable to agricultural, food, and biological systems, now the American of Agricultural and Society Biological Engineers (ASABE).
+The American National Standards Institute is a private, nonprofit organization that coordinates the development and assessment of voluntary, open national standardization systems.
+The American Society of Agricultural Engineers is a professional and technical organization dedicated to the advancement of engineering applicable to agricultural, food, and biological systems, now the American Society of Agricultural and Biological Engineers (ASABE).
 The groups work cooperatively to develop national standards.